-Districts Exceeding Self-Review State support team participation is required.
+Districts Exceeding 1.0 Percent Self-Review State support team participation is required.
 Summary Complete Section B of the Self-Review Summary Report.
-Report for Use the Alternate Assessment Self-Review Summary Report as a tool for the tea am Exceeding 1.0% to review possible root causes for high alternate assessment participation rates.
-(Section B) Submit the completed self-review to the Monitoring System.
-Due: 3-31-2023 Improvement Plan State support team participation is required. for Exceeding 1.0% 2) Use the self-review to develop the Results Indicator Improvement Plan, to include Due: 3-31-2023 state support team trainings regarding the Alternate Assessment for Students wit Significant Cognitive Disabilities. ťh 3) The improvement plan must be signed by the district's superintendent, the spons sor (if applicable) and state support team consultant assisting with development of th ne plan.
-Upload the signed improvement plan to the Monitoring System.
-5) If revision of the plan is required, the document must be re-signed/dated and submitted in its entirety. - vidence of activities completed: Improvement for 1) Evidence of activity completion, as written in the Improvement Plan, must be Exceeding 1.0% uploaded to the Monitoring System.
-Due: 9-29-2023 The district must submit documentation that related policies, procedures and practices were reviewed and/or revised, as necessary. a.
+Report for 3) Use the Alternate Assessment Self-Review Summary Report as a tool for the team Exceeding 1.0% to review possible root causes for high alternate assessment participation rates.
+(Section B) 4) Submit the completed self-review to the Monitoring System.
+Due: 3-31-2023 , Improvement Plan State support team participation is required. for Exceeding 1.0% 2) Use the self-review to develop the Results Indicator Improvement Plan, to include Due: 3-31-2023 state support team trainings regarding the Alternate Assessment for Students with Significant Cognitive Disabilities.
+3) The improvement plan must be signed by the district's superintendent, the sponsor (if applicable) and state support team consultant assisting with development of the plan.
+4) Upload the signed improvement plan to the Monitoring System. ) If revision of the plan is required, the document must be re-signed/dated and submitted in its entirety.
+Systemic Evidence of activities completed: Improvement for 1) Evidence of activity completion, as written in the Improvement Plan, must be Exceeding 1.0% uploaded to the Monitoring System.
+Due: 9-29-2023 2) The district must submit documentation that related policies, procedures and practices were reviewed and/or revised, as necessary. a.
 If no changes were necessary, submit documentation of review date(s), include information on training(s) for appropriate staff. b.
-If the district must revise current policies, practices and/or procedures, subn documentation of the updated process and include information related to training(s) for appropriate staff. nit c.
-If new policies, practices and/or procedures are required, submit a copy of the new process and include information related to trainings for appropriate staft
+If the district must revise current policies, practices and/or procedures, submit documentation of the updated process and include information related to training(s) for appropriate staff.
+If new policies, practices and/or procedures are required, submit a copy of the new process and include information related to trainings for appropriate staff.

-Indicator Alternate Assessment Submission Reminder When What Where 2-10-23 Data Reporting Error Verification Form Data Reporting Error Verification 2-10-23 Form (submit only if the district believes erroneous data was submitted) v 3-31-23 Self-Review Summary Report Monitoring System (OH ID) Improvement Plan Monitoring System (OH ID) 9-29-23 Evidence of completion for Improvement Plan activities Monitoring System (OH ID) Disproportionality Calculator Monitoring System (OH ID)
+Indicator Alternate Assessment Submission Reminder When What Where 2-10-23 Data Reporting Error Verification Form Data Reporting Error Verification OEC.Profile@education.ohio.go 2-10-23 Form (submit only if the district believes erroneous data was submitted) v 3-31-23 Self-Review Summary Report Monitoring System (OH ID) Improvement Plan Monitoring System (OH ID) 9-29-23 Evidence of completion for Improvement Plan activities Monitoring System (OH ID) Disproportionality Calculator Monitoring System (OH ID)